tavishf/git-tag-info-util/README.md

 To build:

-mvn install
+mvn assembly:assembly

-Makes a jar in "target" dir
+Makes a jar with all dependencies included in "target" dir

 Run
 ---